retrosnob/distilled/chapter01.md

 `s.update` Adds the elements of a set.
 `s.remove` and `s.discard` do the same thing, except that `remove` raises an error if the argument is not in s.

+## Exiting the program by raising SystemExit

+The book suggests that `raise SystemExit()` is the correct way to force the exiting of a Python program.
+CGPT says that this is indeed correct and that it's what sys.exit() does under the hood.

+`exit()` and  `quit()` are designed for use in interactive mode.